 You can see a replica of this 2nd century A.D. bronze statue in Piazza del Campidoglio, where Michelangelo placed the original in the 16th century.

 3. The Dying Galata

-Along with the previous ones, the statue of the Dying Galata is one of the most popular in the Capitoline Museums, as it shows with great realism the pain of a Gaul defeated in combat by King Attalus I of Pergamon, who fights against death and refuses to give in to his fate.
+Along with the previous ones, the statue of the Dying Gaul is one of the most popular in the Capitoline Museums, as it shows with great realism the pain of a Gaul defeated in battle by King Attalus I of Pergamon, who fights against death and refuses to give in to his fate.